How to Fix Deep Scratches on a Car Door?

 • Rubbing alcohol – for removing dust, debris, and dirt,

-• Spreader tool – you need this to ensure the glazing putty or whatever you put to fill the scratch is spread evenly throughout the scratch surface area,
+• Spreader tool – you need this to ensure the glazing putty or whatever you put to fill the scratch is spread evenly throughout the surface area,

 Here’s How to Fix Deep Scratches on a Car Door at Home

-Before putting the materials for fixing car scratches to good use, I must say this – if you’re dealing with a scratched car for the first time, don’t try to be smart with different methods. $30 at The Home Depot will ultimately be a much better solution than $300 for a fresh paint job you botched trying to fix a level three scratch.
+If you’re dealing with a scratched four-wheeler for the first time in your driving career, don’t try to be smart with different methods. $30 at The Home Depot will ultimately be a much better solution than $300 for a fresh paint job you botched trying to fix a level three scratch.
+Don’t be cheap with the materials, and ensure you give all the processes enough time.
+Hurrying can often make things a lot worse.
+Here’s the entire process broken into smaller steps:

 Remove Dirt With Rubbing Alcohol

 If dealing with a deeper scratch, take a closer look at it.
 You’ll likely see some dirt and dust in and around the area.
 This won’t do, so take some rubbing alcohol and wet a soft sponge or cloth.
+Use the soaked cloth to rub the scratch gently with the alcohol solution.
+Do this until you see the area is free of any remaining dirt.

 Use a Filler Material

-After the rubbing alcohol step, apply the filler material of your choice.
+Next up, apply the filler material of your choice.
 I wholeheartedly recommend glazing putty.
 That is an affordable and standard thing to have in your garage, so ensure to buy several tubes if that’s an option.
+However, don’t squeeze out the entire tube into the scratch.
+You’ll be removing the extra layer anyway, meaning you’ll be wasting some great glazing putty for no reason.

+Add a dime-sized piece of putty onto the scratch, and use a leveling tool, like a squeegee or a spreader, to spread it across the scratched surface.
 Do this until you see the cracks and dents filled out.
-Let the putty rest for two to three minutes (at least) to solidify.
-This waiting time is typically written on the packaging (since it depends on the manufacturer).
+Let the putty rest for two to three minutes to solidify.
+This waiting time is typically written on the packaging.

 Get a Paint Leveler for Clean Results

-Glazing putty is usually white; if your car isn’t, that might be a problem.
+Glazing putty is usually white – if your prized ride isn’t, that might be a problem.
 Still, that’s nothing some paint leveling solution can’t repair.
-Some folks resort to simple nail polish (which isn’t a bad idea,) but a good, professional paint leveling solution is unmatched.
+Some folks resort to simple nail polish, but a good, professional paint leveling solution is unmatched.
+Pour one or two fluid ounces of this solution onto a clean cloth.
+Rub that all over the scratch gently, and do it until you notice it takes the color of your car.

 If Damage Persists, Use a Touch-Up Color

 If the leveler somehow doesn’t work, you can add another layer of touch-up color to be sure.
-You’ll get this in a scratch removal kit or buy it separately; you can also try nail polish if the color suits the car.
+You’ll get this in a scratch removal kit or buy it separately.
+You can also try nail polish if the color suits the vehicle.
+Here’s a hint – the driver’s door has a label inside where you can find the paint code, resulting in an easier search for a suitable touch-up liquid or pen.

 What to Do When Deep Scratches Persist?

 Cars are expensive to take care of, but doing all of their checkups on time can significantly reduce maintenance costs.
 In other words, ensure you notice all the pesky scratches on time before they go from level one to level four – this is possible, too.
+If you have a persistent problem with this, the best and most painless way to fix it is to either get a fresh paint job or let a professional take care of the problem.

 Treat your car like it’s your firstborn, and it’ll love you for years to come